bit-sync/cmdos/README.md

 # CmdOS

-This is a basic, python, embeddable OS.
+this is a basic, python, embeddable OS.

 ## Installation